Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 Health check: curl http://localhost:8644/health

-Common use cases: receive GitHub PR review requests and have the agent write a summary; process JIRA ticket updates; handle Stripe payment events and trigger follow-up actions.
-The agent receives the webhook payload, interprets it, and can use any of its tools (file access, shell, browser) to respond.
+Common uses: receive GitHub PR review requests for the agent to summarize, process JIRA ticket updates, handle Stripe payment events and trigger follow-up tasks.
+The agent receives the webhook payload, interprets it, and can use any of its tools in response.

-The complete list of Hermes Agent gateways confirmed by the official documentation (15 total, not 12):
+The complete gateway list confirmed in the official documentation (15 total, not 12 as the README states):

 1. Telegram — most popular, long-polling or webhook mode